South Central Los Skanless

 South Central Los Skanless is the only album by American rap group Kausion.
-It was released October 10, 1995 through Lench Mob Records.
+It was released October 10, 1995 through Lench Mob Records and distributed by Navarre Corporation.
 The album peaked at number 37 on the US Billboard Top R&B/Hip-Hop Albums and at number 23 on the Heatseekers Albums charts.

 Audio production was mainly handled by the group themselves and Ice Cube, with DJ Crazy Toones providing scratches for the album.
 Its lead single, "What You Wanna Do?", was later featured on the fictional radio station West Coast Classics in the video game Grand Theft Auto V.

+Singles

+The single, "What You Wanna Do?", was released in July 1995.